Ensono/amido.github.io/docs/cli_testing_frameworks.md

 sidebar_label: Project Types - Testing
 ---

 Testing frameworks require a lof of boilerplate.
 It's also hard to know how to get started without examples.
-We have a range of Javascript Front End focused opinionated boilerplate testing fraemworks that can be boostrapped and tailored to your current project with just one command.
+We have a range of Javascript Front End focused opinionated boilerplate testing frameworks that can be boostrapped and tailored to your current project with just one command.

 By default, Amido Stacks build a range of testing solutions into the projects.
 But we understand that users require tests to be seperate from the code.
 For more testing options and examples, see the other [project types](./scaffolding_cli.md).